Neural Correction Operator: A Reliable and Fast Approach for Electrical Impedance Tomography: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We proposed the neural correction operator method for solving EIT inverse problems that combines the L-BFGS method with neural network-based operators, including ResNet and conditional diffusion models.
 Our results demonstrate that this decomposition strategy significantly improves reconstruction quality over both standalone optimization methods and direct operator learning approaches.
 Despite the promise of deep learning in scientific computing, we highlight a critical limitation of operator learning in PDE inverse problems: the inherent ill-posedness of EIT leads to a hallucination effect in data-driven models, where plausible-looking but incorrect reconstructions can occur, a challenge underscored in recent work on linear inverse problems~\citep{colbrook2022difficulty}.
 Addressing these issues will be essential for deploying AI-driven inverse solvers in high-stakes applications such as medical imaging.
+One promising direction for future work is to combine the proposed approach with the warm-initiated methods~\citet{zhou2023neural,guo2025warm} with subsequent gradient-based iterations, which may lead to finer improvements in the reconstructed images.